Big Blue girls basketball coach most memorable coaching moment came before the Div. 3 finals in 2009.

 So he is putting down his coach's clipboard and closing the books on teaching, too.
 He is retiring.

 June 30, is his last day with the Beverly School District where he teaches history at the middle school.

 He knew he was going to retire from teaching earlier in the year but decided to give the coaching duties some additional thought before he decided to silence the whistle.

 Eventually he found himself trying talk himself into staying as the basketball coach and knew that was a sign it was time to retire.

 He actually gave retirement from coaching some thought last summer, he said, but decided he wanted to come back with the group of players he had returning.

-The team won a lot of games this past season before losing in the tournament to Pentucket.
+The team won a lot of games this past season before to Pentucket.

 Next year's team has good kids coming back but he won't be coaching them.

 It will be up to Athletic Director Jon Flanagan to find a replacement.